Lightberry-Labs/lightberry_ai_sdk/examples/README.md

 ```

 **What it shows**:
-- Creating and configuring a `LightberryBasicClient`
+- Creating and configuring a `LBBasicClient`
 - Authenticating with API key and device ID
 - Starting audio streaming with echo cancellation
 - Handling connection lifecycle (connect → stream → disconnect)